 Today’s guerilla gardeners actively aspire to take this concept to the next level through a variety of tactics – including one particularly efficient method: seed bombs.
 What started in the Far East as an ancient agricultural technique has since grown into a popular movement through which neglected or abandoned urban plots are quickly transformed into blooming gardens.
 In short, seed bombs are a fast and easy way to add green to your environment.

-A “Recipe” for Seed Bomb Success
+A Seed Bomb Recipe

 An effective seed bomb consists of just three starting materials: clay, compost and seeds.
 The type of clay doesn’t matter as its primary purpose is to act as a bonding mechanism; red clay and clay powder are both adequate, but clay from your own backyard is ideal.

 And while there is no precise formula for seed bombs, some experts indicate that five parts clay, three parts compost and two part seeds is a beneficial composition.